reedbryan/CosmicCrucible/README.md

 - Powerups & Health Packs
 - Projectiles: Bullets & Missiles

-Each entity is given a "desirability" rating calculated every frame an based on qualities such as:
+Each entity is given a "desirability" rating calculated every frame, based on qualities such as:
 - Proximity
 - Health (For other players)
 - Possible gain (For health packs & powerups)